silverio-lucas/silverio-lucas/README.md

 ### Hi there 👋 Welcome to my profile

 My name is Lucas and I'm JavaScript Developer
-- 🌱 I’m currently learning Node.js and React.js
+- 🌱 I’m currently learning React.js
 <!--
 **silverio-lucas/silverio-lucas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.